 Today I’m writing about my testimony with music, so let’s start towards the beginning.
 Before I started going to church.
 I always said I believed in God.
 But that was it.
 As I got older somewhere along the way I stopped praying and never noticed.
 Around three years ago I think was when I actually listened to my first Christian song.
 I knew nothing about this genre or what it would be like or even where to start.
 I found “Drops In The Ocean” by Hawk Nelson and was confused because I was told Christian music was slow and boring and this was the opposite.
 Then I found “I Am Not Alone” by Kari Jobe and cried.
 I was in a bad place in my life when God used these two songs to speak to me in a way I would listen and understand.
-I learned that

-We finally started going to a church my uncle invited us to.
+We finally started going to a church my uncle invited us too.
 The only time I was in church was VBS when I was little.
 When we got invited to the youth group on Wednesdays I was nervous.
 I had social anxiety, low self esteem and I felt out of place not knowing a lot about God.
 As I started my relationship with God and I’ve listened to more Christian songs, mostly songs the worship teamed played, God continued to show me things through music.
-I remember a few monthes into all this I was having a bad time.
+I remember a few months into all this I was having a bad time.
 I asked Him all these questions that I would usually ask myself.
-Then i found the song Beautiful by Bethany Dillion and sometimes I still cry when i listen to it.
+Then I found the song Beautiful by Bethany Dillion and sometimes I still cry when I listen to it.

 God continued speaking to me through songs.
 Two years ago my youth planned something called youth Sunday, where we took over worship and the service.
 I said I would play the piano for the worship and that’s it.
 Long story short I ended up singing two songs and playing piano for the other two.
 Stage fright was one the mountains God wanted me to get over next.
 I try and keep my problems to myself I didn’t want anyone knowing i had anxiety.
 But for one of the practices for this I had already played my two piano songs and it was time for me to join the other girls background singing.

 I made it through the first but the second song I ran off stage because I couldn’t breathe.
 After i was “okay” again I was leaving the bathroom when the song “No Longer Slaves” by Bethel popped in my head.
 I didn’t think much of it until I got home that night.
-I realized He was using this song to speak to me.
+I realised He was using this song to speak to me.
 I remember it took a bit to think of what song it was because my brain just kept replaying “I’m no longer a slave to fear, I am a child of God” and the song was new and new to me.